 Consumer vs. Professional companies

 Some firework companies only offer retail fireworks to consumers, some only provide professional and wedding displays, and some offer both.
-In our experience there really isn’t any difference between the quality and types of professional services offered by a pro-only company as opposed to a company that offers both retail and professional fireworks.
+In my experience there really isn’t any difference between the quality and types of professional services offered by a pro-only company as opposed to a company that offers both retail and professional fireworks.

 When you visit a firework company’s website you will usually therefore see one or both of the following: